WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 *  Simpler user experience: users just need to worry about a single, static address instead of the hurdles of generating new addresses for every receive.
 *  Better receiver privacy: address re-use with Silent Payments is impossible, as no two senders can generate the same on-chain address.
 *  Better sender privacy: receivers have no way of connecting sends from the same receiver together, providing better privacy for even the sender.
-*  No server required: anyone with a wallet supporting Silent Payments can send and receive funds without address reuse, without communication (so contrary to a coinjoin without any interactivity), and without running complex infrastructure.
+*  No server required: anyone with a wallet supporting Silent Payments can send and receive funds without address reuse, without communication (contrary to a coinjoin which requires interactivity), and without running complex infrastructure.

 More information on [Silent Payments](https://silentpayments.xyz/)